ig3/srf/README.md

 default: 20

-The maximum number of new cards to be presented within 24 hours.
+The maximum number of new cards to be presented each calendar day.

 #### minStudyTime